 On all our podcasts and blog posts, you have an opportunity to talk back to us through comments and emails.
 We hope to hear from you!
 Until next time, manage to make a difference every day!

 This is part of a series highlighting excerpts from our new book, Managing to Make a Difference.
-Click here to see a list of previous posts.
 Next up: Go Ahead, Get Close to Your People.
 Connect with Kim Turnage and Larry Sternberg on LinkedIn to see the latest blog updates.